 City Contours Schwäbisch Hall

-Probably the smallest metropolis in the world
+Probably the smallest cosmopolitan city in the world

 Anyone who thinks all small towns are sleepy and quiet is quite wrong, or at least wrong about Schwäbisch Hall.
 It is home to world-class art and theatre and some world market leaders, all conveniently within walking distance.